-You can gain valuable insights for creating your plan via Teams’ analytics and reporting functionality.
-That also allows you to adjust your plan later on as your organization’s Teams usage evolves.
+Gain valuable insights for creating your plan via Teams’ analytics and reporting functionality.
+This allows you to adjust your plan later on as your organization’s Teams usage evolves.

 2. Set Governance Policies

 The best usage plan in the world is no use if it can’t be enforced.
-So, the next step is to set policies defining how Teams are created/joined and how data is shared.
+Set policies to define how Teams are created/joined and how data is shared.

-Here are some controls you can set within Teams:
+Here are some common controls you can set within Teams:

 - Who can create teams/channels (e.g., administrators or security group members)